--Check your Transcript in your student portal to see the number of credit hours you have completed to date.
+- Click on My Transcript in the student portal to see the number of credit hours you have completed to date.
 (Note that the auto Degree Audit function in the portal does not always accurately reflect MFA classes and may note some as Electives, but all MFA classes do count toward your degree.
-Your MFA Advisor will individually approve all degree audits to verify your graduation date.)
+Your advisor will individually approve all degree audits to verify your graduation date.)

--The MFA in Writing degree requires 48 credit hours.
+- The MFA in Writing degree requires 48 credit hours.
 The last 3 credit hours taken must be the Graduate Thesis class.
 (Additional classes can be taken along with the 3-credit Thesis.
-At least 6 credit hours are required for financial aid/student loan eligibility.)
+At least 6 credit hours taken across 16 weeks are required for financial aid/student loan eligibility.)

--Estimate the number of credit hours you plan to take each quarter.
+- Estimate the number of credit hours you plan to take each term.
 (Each online class is 3 credit hours; each on-campus cluster is 9 credit hours until June 2020, then each on-campus class will be 3 credit hours.)
 We offer five 8-week terms per year.
 This will determine your projected date of graduation.

--If you have taken graduate classes at other universities that are applicable to the MFA degree, email your MFA Advisor to request a transfer evaluation (if your admissions rep did not already complete this step during the university admissions process).
+- If you have taken graduate classes at other universities that are applicable to the MFA degree, email your advisor to request a transfer evaluation (if your admissions rep did not already complete this step during the university admissions process).
 Up to 9 credit hours of applicable graduate coursework may be applied to your MFA at LU.
-The graduate transfer credit process is not automatic and must be requested in writing via email to your MFA Advisor.
+The graduate transfer credit process is not automatic and must be requested via email to your advisor.
 This should be done as early as possible to allow time for the transfer credit to be approved and applied to your LU transcript, so that you can accurately determine your projected date of graduation.